Academic Law Fellows: 2017-2018

 the clough center for the study of constitutional democracy

-The Clough Center provides grants to Boston College Law Students of exceptional academic ability and accomplishment who are enrolled in any of the Law School’s degree programs.
-The 2014-15 Academic Law Scholar grants have been awarded to:
+The Clough Center recognizes Boston College Law Students of exceptional academic ability and accomplishment who are enrolled in any of the Law School’s degree programs.
+The 2017-18 Academic Law Fellows are: